boris-gu/onion-gtheme/README.md

 # GTheme by boris-gu
-Dark theme using AAA and AA fonts and Material Symbols taken from [fonts.google.com](fonts.google.com).
+Dark theme using NotoSans and Roboto fonts and Material Icons taken from [fonts.google.com](fonts.google.com).

 ![MainUI](01_MainUI_000.png)